 Finally, the Blackfeet Food Bank provides another resource for seniors facing food insecurity.
 This Food Bank receives donations of food from three partner organizations and serves anyone living on the Reservation.
 A local organization, FAST Blackfeet (Food Access and Sustainability Team), recently interviewed the Food Bank’s Director for a report on the state of food insecurity on the Reservation, and she said that although Food Bank patrons are asked to visit once monthly, there are many families coming daily and food shipments often run out.

 The need is great, and volunteers help to restock shelves, organize deliveries, or update inventory to ensure the Food Bank can service all of its patrons.
 Last year, Global Volunteers conducted 13 service programs on the Blackfeet Reservation.
 Each program worked to help increase senior community members’ access to food in some way.
 Together, 79 volunteers helped out at the Eagle Shield Senior Citizen Center, Meals on Wheels, or the Food Bank, and although volunteers enjoy their time, they also find addressing the problems of food insecurity to be “eye-opening” and even “emotional” during their tenure.

-Global Volunteers has scheduled 27 more service programs in 2019 and 2020, and will continue to serve those in need of food resources, especially the senior population for years to come.
+Global Volunteers schedules one-week service programs throughout June, July and August, and will continue to serve those in need of food resources, especially the senior population for years to come.

 You may also like: